Private Professional Patient Advocates Week

 Those providers work with hundreds or thousands

-focuses on that one patient who needs his or her
+focuses on that one patient at a time who needs his or her

 hospital, or another providing facility.
 They